Vulnerability Disclosure Policy

-After you have submitted your report, we aim to respond to you promptly, usually within 5 working days.
-We'll also aim to keep you informed of our progress.
+After you have submitted your report, it will be triaged and we aim to respond all valid/accepted reports promptly, usually within 5 working days.

 Priority for remediation is assessed by looking at the impact, severity and exploit complexity.
 Vulnerability reports might take some time to triage or address.
-You are welcome to enquire on the status but should avoid doing so more than once every 14 days.
+You are welcome to enquire on the status by contacting appsec+vdp [at] paddle [dot] com, but should avoid doing so more than once every 14 days.
 This allows our teams to focus on the remediation.

-We will notify you when the reported vulnerability is remediated, and you may be invited to confirm that the solution covers the vulnerability adequately.
+If your report is accepted, we will notify you when the vulnerability is remediated, and you may be invited to confirm that the solution covers the vulnerability adequately.

 Once your vulnerability has been resolved, we welcome requests to disclose your report.
 We'd like to unify guidance to affected users, so please do continue to coordinate public release with us.

-This policy is applicable to paddle.com and any subdomains of paddle.com.
+This policy is applicable to paddle.com, any subdomains of paddle.com, profitwell.com, any subdomains of profitwell.com, priceintelligently.com and any subdomains of priceintelligently.com.

 You must not: